adambiro1/knowledgebase/networking_linux.md

-# Lock IP Addres on CentOsStream and Alma Linux
+# Lock IP Addres on CentOsStream9

 not finished!!! lot of things I found are depricated